rommelcanoy/js-scripts/README.md

-# Social Sense Ads Landing Page - JavaScript Scripts
+#Ads Landing Pages - JavaScript Scripts

-This repository contains JavaScript scripts used in the Social Sense Ads landing page to enhance its functionality and user experience.
+This repository contains JavaScript scripts used in the Ads landing pages to enhance its functionality and user experience.

 ## Scripts